Hip Hop Culture Educator, Writer, and Talk Show Host

 The program was visited by Hip Hop legends such as MC Lyte and KRS-ONE and collaborated with companies like Red Bull and Scratch DJ Academy to bring Hip Hop artists to students.
 Sebastien, now an award-winning educator, began working with the International Visitors Council of Los Angeles to advise educators from around the world on how to use Hip Hop culture as an educational tool.

 While maintaining his educational program, Sebastien became a contributing writer for internationally acclaimed RapRehab.com, sharing his views on Hip Hop culture, the music industry, social issues, and current events via media outlets such as Billboard magazine, LA Times, RT-TV, The Grio, Jet Magazine, Ebony.com, and NBC News, as well as various independently produced documentaries.

 Leveraging years of experience in the industry as well as a lifetime in Hip Hop culture, Sebastien launched his creative consulting practice, assisting up and coming rappers in using cost-effective strategies to pursue their career.

 In 2015, Sebastien launched the podcast Take No Prisoners Radio.
 Joined by co-host Camille, TNP Radio discusses current events, social justice, and Hip Hop culture while playing the latest in indie and underground rap.
 In November 2016, TNP Radio launched on The Wire 98.5 FM, Orlando’s new home for Hip Hop and R&B.

 In 2017, Sebastien’s educational Hip Hop program was designated as a University of California approved, college-preparatory elective, making it one of few Hip Hop programs with such distinction.

-Today, Sebastien can be found teaching youth about Hip Hop culture and social justice or speaking his mind about a variety of social issues online, on the radio, on TV, or in a city near you!
+Today, Sebastien can be found teaching youth about Hip Hop culture and social justice, coaching aspiring artists, or speaking his mind about a variety of social issues online, on the radio, on TV, or in a city near you!